Singapore-Style Tofu Yellow Curry with Rice Noodles

 In a large saucepan or heatproof dish, cover the rice noodles with very hot water.
 Cover and let soak for 20 minutes or until al dente, then drain.
 Transfer the noodles to a cutting board and chop them in several directions to shorten.

-Add to the wok or stir fry pan along with the thawed peas and sauce.
-Toss quickly and stir-fry just until everything is well heated through.
-Serve at once.Print This Post
+Add the peas and sauce.
+Toss quickly and stir fry just until everything is well heated through.
+Serve at once, passing around additional soy sauce plus hot seasoning for embellishing individual servings to personal taste.